Viktor640266/impkinpy-1.0.7/README.md

 impkinpy on PyPI - https://pypi.org/project/impkinpy/

 There is 2 modules in ImpKinPy - mechanics and astro_time.
-In mechanics there is 2 classes - Impulse_Energy and Gravity that inherits from Impulse_Energy.
+In mechanics there is 2 classes - Impulse_Energy and Gravity.
 How to install: Write "pip install impkinpy" in console log.

   Module mechanics